You want smart political talk without the meltdowns?

 What did you think of Jeff Sessions' answer the other day?

-You're I mean, you're a smart lawyer, you understand this as well as anybody.
+You understand this as well as anybody.

 This has been your business for 40 years, 45 years.

-I mean, you have to to determine whether you need a special counsel, you need to review the process as to does it meet the criteria for a special counsel.
+I mean, you have to determine whether you need a special counsel, you need to review the process as to does it meet the criteria for a special counsel.

-I think personally it does.
+I think personally, it does.

 That's my personal view.

-I'm speaking speaking as as Jay Seculo here.
+I'm speaking as Jay Seculo here.

-I don't like I like the fact that we have a Department of Justice that can that's supposed to be able to do this uh with Lady Justice blindfolded, but there are times when it can't, and then this looks like it's one of those times.
+I don't like, I like the fact that we have a Department of Justice that can, that's supposed to be able to do this with Lady Justice blindfolded, but there are times when it can't.

 Well, you can already see what Hillary's strategy is.

-Oh, this was all debunked, oh, this is old.
+Oh, this is old.

 I mean, it's the same old strategy.

-That's a it's it's a fact at this point.
+It's a fact at this point.

-We know she funded Fusion GPS for Russian lies propaganda misinformation to influence an election.
+We know she funded Fusion GPS for Russian lies, propaganda, misinformation to influence an election.

 So we know a lot of things that have happened here.

-So I mean, you laid it out very effectively.
+So I mean you laid it out very effectively.

-The question is, how does that information go out?
+The question is how does that information go out?

 How is that processed?